Paper Title and Summary

 heliosphere.
 Understanding this region is necessary to enable future

-longer-term investigations at the intersection of the heliophysics
+longer-term investigations at the intersection of the heliophysics and astrophysics

 Rivera Y. J. Higginson A. Lepri S. T. Viall N.